Matthew-Mosior/fasta-region-inspector/README.md

 - openSUSE
 - NixOS
 - Generic Linux

-You will need:
-- The GHC compiler
-  - I recommend downloading this via [GHCup](https://www.haskell.org/ghcup/).
-- The Haskell Stack Tool (https://docs.haskellstack.org/en/stable/install_and_upgrade/).

 If you are on an M1 mac, please build the project using the following:
 ```